 Earlier than previously thought, say Tel Aviv University researchers

 Was the Hebrew Bible written earlier than previously thought?
-That’s what a recent study published in Proceedings of the National Academy of Sciences suggests.
+That’s what a 2016 study published in Proceedings of the National Academy of Sciences suggests.
 The study was led by Tel Aviv University (TAU) doctoral students Shira Faigenbaum-Golovina, Arie Shausa and Barak Sober.

 The TAU researchers analyzed multi-spectral images of 16 Hebrew inscriptions, which were written in ink on ostraca (broken pottery pieces), using a computer software program they developed.
 The ostraca, which date to 600 B.C.E., according to the researchers, were excavated from the Judahite fortress at Arad in southern Israel.